The ability to understand and give legal consent to an action or arrangement.

 Giving back what has been provided (under a contract), stolen, or seized to pay a debt.

-In family law, an order preventing a specified person from harassing or molesting the person applying for the order.
+An order preventing a specified person from doing specified things such as contacting a person, harassing a person, residing with a person applying for the order.

 Applying to circumstances existing before the date on which a law came into effect.